CDSoft/luax/doc/repl.md

 The LuaX REPL can be run in various environments:

-- the full featured LuaX interpretor based on the LuaX runtime
+- the full featured LuaX interpreter based on the LuaX runtime
-- the reduced version running on a vanilla Lua interpretor
+- the reduced version running on a vanilla Lua interpreter

-## Full featured LuaX interpretor
+## Full featured LuaX interpreter

-### Self-contained interpretor
+### Self-contained interpreter

 ``` sh
 $ luax
 ```

-### Shared library usable with a standard Lua interpretor
+### Shared library usable with a standard Lua interpreter

 ``` sh
 $ LUA_CPATH="lib/?.so" lua -l luax-x86_64-linux-gnu
 ```

-## Reduced version for vanilla Lua interpretors
+## Reduced version for vanilla Lua interpreters

-### LuaX with a vanilla Lua interpretor
+### LuaX with a vanilla Lua interpreter

 ``` sh
 lua luaxcli.lua
 ```

-### LuaX with the Pandoc Lua interpretor
+### LuaX with the Pandoc Lua interpreter

 ``` sh
 pandoc lua luaxcli.lua